istd50043-2023-spring/lecture_notes/l11_spark.md

 # RDD shuffle operations

-Some transformation/operations will trigger a shuffle event, in which Spark redistributes the data across partition.
+Some transformation/operations will trigger a shuffle event, in which Spark redistributes the data across partitions.

 * reduceByKey
 * join
 * groupByKey
 * sortByKey

 It is potentially expensive as it incurs extra I/Os, and extra heap consumption and temp files.

 We will discuss this shortly!